rom1mouret/mpcl/README.md

 softmax in subsequent experiments.
-Softmax is not a good choice for MPCL because there are infinite solutions to `softmax(x) = y`, thus it doesn't constrain `x` enough for `x` (or anything upstream of `x`) to be transferable to other tasks.
+Softmax is not a good choice for MPCL because there are infinite solutions to `softmax(x) = y`, thus it doesn't constrain `x` enough for `x` (or anything upstream of `x`) to be transferable to other modules.

-It doesn't affect Permuted MNIST and EMNIST results that much because latent representations are not transferred to other tasks in our experimental setup.
+It doesn't affect Permuted MNIST and EMNIST results that much because latent representations are not transferred to other modules in our experimental setup.

 ### Terminology